Julie Minns: Parliamentary career (2024–present)

 Minns was selected as the Labour Party candidate for the Carlisle constituency in February 2023, through a local selection process.
 She was elected to Parliament in the 2024 UK general election with a majority of 5,200 votes and is the constituency's first female MP.

 On 16 July 2024, Minns requested a meeting with water regulator Ofwat after it was revealed that the regulator was expanding its investigation into how companies manage sewer treatment, and subsequently welcomed the probe into United Utilities; stating that the Labour government would not tolerate "sewage being pumped into our rivers, lakes and seas ".

-In July 2024, Minns joined the Labour Growth Group and was amongst the original 54 MPs who wrote a letter to Prime Minister Keir Starmer asking him to deliver on the party's manifesto commitment to build 1.5 million homes by the end of the current parliament.
+In July 2024, Minns joined the Labour Growth Group on the Starmerite right-wing of the party, and was amongst the original 54 MPs who wrote a letter to Prime Minister Keir Starmer asking him to deliver on the party's manifesto commitment to build 1.5 million homes by the end of the current parliament.

 Following the government announcement that the Winter Fuel Allowance was to be removed from pensioners not in receipt of Pension Credit, the issue was discussed and voted on by MPs on the 10th of September 2024 with Minns voting in favour of the government position to remove the payment.

-In November 2024, Minns was appointed a Parliamentary Private Secretary to the Department for Transport (DfT).
+In November 2024, Minns was appointed a Parliamentary private secretary to the Department for Transport (DfT).

 Personal life

-Minns has a daughter, who is a student nurse.
+Minns has a daughter, who is a nurse.